cardenuto/FirebaseLogin/README.md

 ##Branches
 [Example-Basic](https://github.com/cardenuto/FirebaseLogin/tree/Example-Basic) - base example of the code with a small surrounding app.
 Contains login (startActivity)  and logout buttons with logging to see success.
 <br>[Example-NewActivity](https://github.com/cardenuto/FirebaseLogin/tree/Example-NewActivity) - base example plus an auth listener to show login (auth) data, additional activity that requires valid login (startActivityForResult) and use of an application class
+<br>[Example-UserInfo](https://github.com/cardenuto/FirebaseLogin/tree/Example-UserInfo) - NewActivity example plus the saving of user data into the database under the users node.
+It also adds scrolling to the adjusted login screen (fragment_firebase_login.xml) along with a reset password button.
 <br>[master](https://github.com/cardenuto/FirebaseLogin) - most recent example currently Example-NewActivity
 <br>[dev](https://github.com/cardenuto/FirebaseLogin/tree/dev) - working copy Take a look at [DEV.md](https://github.com/cardenuto/FirebaseLogin/blob/dev/DEV.md) for current and future potential development